jgreenemi/Parris/README.md

 ## How To Use ##

 To use Parris, follow the [Getting Started guide](/docs/GETTING-STARTED.md) which will take you from setup all the way to launching your first ML training stack.
+While getting familiar with the tool you'll also want to [consult the Configuration guide](/docs/CONFIGURATION.md) to better understand what options are available to you.
+This will help a lot in conjunction with the Getting Started guide.

 ## FAQ ##